Want to stay strong as you get older?

 Let’s face it, the toughest competitor to run against is Father Time.

 And as we age, the race against Father Time gets harder and harder.
+And some may argue the race course gets tougher as well.

 But there’s hope and a real benefit to getting out of bed and lacing up those running shoes and getting out for a run as you age.